 John has been a resident for over 10 years and has previously undertaken reviews of the association’s work as a member of the Resident Led Scrutiny Panel.
 John was also a member of the Editorial Panel for the association’s resident magazine, People First.

-John is the current Chair of the association’s resident Committee and has been a member for 8 years.
+John has been a member of the association’s Resident’s Committee for over 8 years.

 Prior to his retirement; John previously worked as an electrician.